-The Textpattern Diagnostics administration panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
+The Textpattern Diagnostics panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn’t detect all incompatible servers - the absence of a warning does not mean that your server supports clean URLs.

 The simplest solution is to use ‘messy’ URLs instead (see Article URL pattern, and remove or move aside the

 mod_rewrite, but require some additional configuration in order to make it work properly.

 If your web server is Apache, and supports

 .htaccess, you can find some suggestions for specific web hosts in this forum thread.

 mod_rewrite, the most common solution is to uncomment (remove the leading

 ..and change the path as appropriate.
 If Textpattern is installed in your website root (i.e. the front Textpattern page is at

 If Textpattern is installed in a subdirectory (the front Textpattern page is at